dieharders/ai-text-server/README.md

 ## API Overview

-This project deploys several backend servers exposed using the `/v1` endpoint.
+This project deploys several servers/processes (databases, inference, etc.) exposed using the `/v1` endpoint.
 The goal is to separate all OS level logic and processing from the client apps.
-This can make deploying new apps and swapping out engine functionality easier.
+This can make deploying new apps and swapping out functionality easier.

-A complete list of endpoint documentation can be found [here](https://localhost:8000/docs) after Obrew Server is started.
+A complete list of endpoint documentation can be found at [http://localhost:8000/docs](http://localhost:8000/docs) after Obrew Server is started.

 ### Client api library